apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/setting-up-your-environment.md

 brew install imagemagick
 ```

-Now you have the `convert` and `identify` command line tools, which Apostrophe uses to scale and crop images.
+Now you have the `convert` and `identify` command line tools, which Apostrophe uses to scale and crop images quickly, with animated GIF support. *If you skip this step, Apostrophe can still handle image uploads more slowly, thanks to [Jimp](https://npmjs.org/package/jimp).*

 ## Build a website!